awsdocs/amazon-workdocs-administration-guide/doc_source/getting_started.md

 # Getting Started with Amazon WorkDocs<a name="getting_started"></a>

 Amazon WorkDocs uses a directory to store and manage organization information for your users and their documents\.
 You can create a Simple AD directory using Quick Start or Standard Setup, or create an AD Connector directory to connect to your on\-premises directory\.
 Alternatively, you can enable Amazon WorkDocs to work with an existing AWS directory, or you can have Amazon WorkDocs create a directory for you\.
-You can also create a trust relationship between your AWS Directory Service service and a AWS Managed Microsoft AD Directory\.
+You can also create a trust relationship between your AD directory and an AWS Managed Microsoft AD Directory\.

 **Note**
 If you are part of a compliance program, such as PCI, FedRAMP, or DoD, you must set up a AWS Managed Microsoft AD Directory to meet compliance requirements\.